 Along with these exercises above, keep the following in mind to continue practicing positivity, and gradually eliminating negativity:

 - Thinking positively is not about expecting it to happen right away.
 You must first accept what is happening, and work on making the best of it.

 - Use the exercises I’ve outlined above to motivate you rather than drag you down further.
 Remember that you are in control of the way you respond to your life.

 - There is no such thing as wasted effort!
 Even if you end up with disappointing results at first, you will also end up being stronger, more educated, and more experienced.
 All the better for continuing that effort into bettering you and your thoughts.

 - Slow down.
 Breathe.
-Know that you are where you are meant to be at this very moment, and this present step and experience is vital.
+Know that you are where you are meant to be at this very moment, and this present step and experience are vital.

-- Embrace the positive energy that begins to flow from your new decision-making, in order to rise above and beyond unnecessary drama and toxic thoughts that never mattered in the first place.
+- Embrace the positive energy that begins to flow from your new decision-making, in order to rise above and beyond toxic thoughts that never belonged in your mind in the first place.

 Feeling down?
 Let’s begin with a simple exercise ↡

 Exercise #3 & _: First, jot down a brief sentence or two about a specific negative thought that’s been troubling you.
 Then, use one of the methods above.

 I hope these exercises are able to help in some way.
 Let me know what your favorite method is, if there’s one not listed that helps you, and remember to always think positive 🙂